sshyran/wire-server-deploy-networkless/kvmhelpers/README.md

 cp wire-app/wire-server-deploy-networkless/kvmhelpers/*.sh kvm/kubenode6
 ```

 #### Choosing an interface:
 If the system you are using has a graphical interface, and you elected to set up QEMU to be used by a non-priviledged user, it will use the graphical interface by default.
-If one of these conditions is not true, you must use the ncurses (text) interface.
+If one of these conditions is not true, Then this script will use the ncurses (text) interface.
+Should it chose wrong, there are settings in start_kvm.sh you can change.

-* To use the text interface edit 'start.sh', and uncomment the line with CURSES on it.

-# Setting up Networking
+#### Choosing networking, Ram, CPUs, and boot media:

+If you edit the 'start_kvm.sh' script that you copied into the place you're storing your VMs, there are self-explaining configuration options at the top of the file. so let me explain them. :)

+* The first user-editable option is MEM, or how much ram you want to give your VM, in megabytes.
+* The second option is CPUS, which sets how many CPUs you can see from inside of the VM.
+Note that this is not a hard reservation, so you can have two CPUs for two VMs, even if you only have two real CPUs.
+* The third and forth options are what files to use as the virtual cd-rom and virtual hard disks.

+The final two options we're going to examine configure the networking. each option is in a "eth<number>=<STRATEGY>" form.
+There are currently two strategies available:
+  * HOSTBRIDGE -- This network interface is for the VM to talk over ethernet to the machine the VM is running on.
+  * GUESTBRIDGE -- This network interface is connected to a virtual switch, which has any other VM that uses this strategy also plugged into it.

+following our example network plan, we're going to leave proxybox with one interface configured for HOSTBRIDGE so it has internet access, and one interface configured for GUESTBRIDGE, so the machines we are installing wire on can communicate with it. we are going to comment out the HOSTBRIDGE interface on all other VMs, so that they only speak to the proxybox, via the GUESTBRIDGE.

+#### Configuring the host to provide networking:

+* Install bridge-utils, for GUESTBRIDGE and HOSTBRIDGE to work.
 ```
 sudo apt install bridge-utils
 ```

-Check out this repository on your target machine.

-## LocalHost -> QEMU
+##### LocalHost -> QEMU
-== Skip this entire step if we are not providing masquerading to the VM ==
+== Skip this entire step if we are not providing internet and IP connectivity to any VM, AKA if you are not using LOCALBRIDGE ==

+For LOCALBRIDGE, we are going to install and configure an ip-masquerading firewall, a DHCP server, and a DNS server, so that VMs using the LOCALBRIDGE strategy can access the internet, through services on the host machine.

+* Install dependencies. the UFW firewall, ISC's DHCP server, and the Bind nameserver:
 ```
-apt install uml-utilities ufw isc-dhcp-server bind9
+apt install ufw isc-dhcp-server bind9
 ```

+###### IP Masquerading

+We're going to use the UFW product to provide internet to any machine using the LOCALBRIDGE strategy.

-change "DEFAULT_FORWARD_POLICY=DROP" to 'DEFAULT_FORWARD_POLICY="ACCEPT"' in /etc/default/ufw
+* Change "DEFAULT_FORWARD_POLICY=DROP" to 'DEFAULT_FORWARD_POLICY="ACCEPT"' in /etc/default/ufw

-disable ipv6, and allow ipv4 forwarding in /etc/ufw/sysctl.conf:
+* Disable ipv6, and allow ipv4 forwarding in /etc/ufw/sysctl.conf:
 ```
 net.ipv4.ip_forward=1
 #net/ipv6/conf/default/forwarding=1
 #net/ipv6/conf/all/forwarding=1
 ```

-Change the 'enp0s25' to match the interface you're using, then add the following right after the first comment block in /etc/ufw/before.rules:
+* Change the 'enp0s25' to match the interface you're using, then add the following right after the first comment block in /etc/ufw/before.rules:
 ```

 # NAT table rules
 *nat
 :POSTROUTING ACCEPT [0:0]

-# Masqeurade traffic from our qemu network of 172.16.0/24 to enp0s25 - Change to match your out-interface, and your desired network.
+# Masqeurade traffic from our qemu network of 172.16.0/24 to enp0s25. enp0s25 is probably not the name of your network card. check, and adjust.
 -A POSTROUTING -s 172.16.0/24 -o enp0s25 -j MASQUERADE

 # don't delete the 'COMMIT' line or these nat table rules won't